 Please let me know how this blackberry smoothie recipe turns out for you, in the comments.
 I love hearing from you, and hope this smoothie becomes one of your new favorites.

-- Add the spinach and coconut milk to the blend.
+- Add the spinach and coconut milk to blender and blend until smooth.

 - Add remaining ingredients and blend again.